-Fees charged Net assets Share Base Rate Scale (incl. tax maximum) A 2.20% (incl. tax) maximum Financial management fees Net asset N N 1.00% (incl. tax) maximum 1.30% (incl. tax) maximum Z None Operating Expenses and other services (flat-rate assessment of costs detailed below) Net asset Applied to the Fund 0.10% (incl. tax) maximum 1 indirect expenses (management expenses and fees) Net asset Applied to the Fund None Transaction fees (excluding brokerage fees) : collected by the custodian Levy on each transaction Applied to the Fund Varies according to the place of the transaction: From €6 (incl.
+Fees charged Net assets Share Base Rate Scale (incl. tax maximum) Financial management fees Net asset A 1 N Z 2.20% (incl. tax) maximum 1.00% (incl. tax) maximum 1.30% (incl. tax) maximum None Operating Expenses and other services (flat-rate assessment of costs detailed below) Net asset Applied to the Fund 0.10 % (incl. tax) maximum indirect expenses (management expenses and fees) Net asset Applied to the Fund None Transaction fees (excluding brokerage fees) : collected by the custodian Levy on each transaction Applied to the Fund Varies according to the place of the transaction: From €6 (incl.
 VAT) for financial instruments and money market products issued on the ESES Market to €90 (incl.
 VAT) for instruments issued on non-mature foreign markets.

-A А 15% including taxes of the subfund's positive performance beyond the performance index Performance fee Net asset 1 15% including taxes of the subfund's positive performance beyond its performance index per calendar year N 15% including taxes of the subfund's positive performance beyond its performance index Z None
+А 15% including taxes of the subfund's positive performance beyond the performance index Performance fee Net asset I 15% including taxes of the subfund's positive performance beyond its performance index per calendar year N 15% including taxes of the subfund's positive performance beyond its performance index Z None

-^{} Effective from 01/01/2025
+\ Effective from 01/01/2025

+The fixed maximum rate may be charged even if the actual fees are lower than it, and conversely, if the actual fees exceed the displayed rate, the excess beyond this rate will be borne by the Management Company

-- (i) Costs of registration, listing, agents in foreign countries (local representative, local paying agent, centralising correspondent/facilities service), distribution platform costs; - (ii) Regulatory information costs for clients and distributors (i.e. website administration costs, information for unitholders (except in the case of mergers and liquidations), costs of compiling, distributing and translating KIID/KID/prospectus documents and regulatory reporting); - (iii) Data costs, which include in particular benchmark index licensing costs, costs of auditing and promoting labels, costs of data used for redistribution to third parties (e.g. reuse of issuer ratings, index compositions, data, etc.); - Costs resulting from specific client requests (e.g. requests to include specific extra-financial indicators in reporting); - Data costs for unique products that cannot be amortised over several portfolios.
+(i) Costs of registration, listing, agents in foreign countries (local representative, local paying agent, centralising correspondent/facilities service), distribution platform costs;

+(ii) Regulatory information costs for clients and distributors (i.e. website administration costs, information for unitholders (except in the case of mergers and liquidations), costs of compiling, distributing and translating KIID/KID/prospectus documents and regulatory reporting);

+(iii) Data costs, which include in particular benchmark index licensing costs, costs of auditing and promoting labels, costs of data used for redistribution to third parties (e.g. reuse of issuer ratings, index compositions, data, etc.);

+- Costs resulting from specific client requests (e.g. requests to include specific extra-financial indicators in reporting); - Data costs for unique products that cannot be amortised over several portfolios.